GW190521 as a dynamical capture of two nonspinning black holes: Discussion

-\paragraph{Discussion.--}
+\section{Discussion}

 Despite the different hypotheses on the coalescence process, our results on the component masses are in good agreement with the ones obtained from a quasi-circular model.
-This confirms that an IMBH is formed at the end of the coalescence.
+This confirms that an IMBH is formed at the end of the coalescence also in the hyperbolic merger scenario.
 The consistency on the total mass is not surprising, given that the dominant contribution to this parameter comes from the determination of the ringdown frequency~\cite{Abbott:2020tfl}.
-However, the dynamical capture model is able to fit GW data significantly better than the quasi-circular scenario, with a 14 e-fold increase in the maximum likelihood value.
-This result is even more remarkable given that the non-circular model does not possess spin degrees of freedom, hence having four less parameters than the quasi-circular model.
-Also, under the dynamical capture assumption, we obtain a SNR $\rho=15.4$, larger by a factor of unity with respect to the value obtained using quasi-circular waveforms.
-The fit improvement registered by these two indicators is confirmed by the Bayesian evidences, keeping into account the full correlation structure of the parameter space, which imply odds of ${\sim}24300{:}1$ in favor of the dynamical encounter scenario against the quasi-circular scenario.
-It should however be noted that this last number can receive a penalty due to the larger dimensionality of the quasi-circular model which is not phase marginalized and includes precessing spins degrees of freedom, only weakly measurable.
-All these results constitute robust data-driven indicators that the interpretation of GW190521 within the dynamical capture scenario is more plausible than quasi-circular spin-precessing merger~\cite{TheLIGOScientific:2014jea,Estelles:2021jnz}.
-As further check of our results, we performed injections of dynamical-capture signals and recover them with precessing quasi-circular templates~\cite{GambaInPrep}.
-Our findings are consistent with the fact that burst-like waveforms from highly eccentric or head-on BBH collision may be confused with mildly precessing quasi-circular binaries~\cite{CalderonBustillo:2020odh}.
-Regarding other possible scenarios, a quantitative comparison is currently not possible since they have not been analyzed with full Bayesian studies and/or complete waveform templates~\cite{CalderonBustillo:2020srq,Gayathri:2020coq,Shibata:2021sau}.
+However, the dynamical capture model is able to fit GW data better than the quasi-circular scenario despite having four less degrees of freedom, with a 16 e-fold increase in the maximum likelihood value.
+For comparison, the distribution of $\log\mathcal{L}$ of the quasi-circular analysis spans a $\sim 26$ e-folds range and has median $\sim 9$ e-folds smaller than its maximum value.
+If we assume this difference to be representative of the statistical uncertainty $\sigma$ on the likelihood, we find that our result lies about $3 \sigma$ from the median of the quasi-circular analysis and $2 \sigma$ from its maximum value.
+Under the dynamical capture assumption, we obtain a matched-filter SNR $\rho=15.4$, larger by almost a unity with respect to the same value obtained using quasi-circular waveforms.
+Similarly to the $\log\mathcal{L}$, the maximum SNR of the hyperbolic analysis lies about $1 \sigma$ from the corresponding value of the quasi-circular analysis and $2 \sigma$ from its median.

-While our analysis selects a two-encounters merger as best-fitting capture scenario (Fig.~\ref{fig:gw190521}), the orbital dynamics of these encounters is rather sensitive to changes in both the conservative and nonconservative part of the dynamics~\cite{Nagar:2020xsk}, as also evident from Fig.~\ref{fig:EJ_parspace}.